jayTeasan/bonjour-le-monde/README.md

 # bonjour-le-monde
-its a hello-world-opener modulated in French Toast.
+its a hello-world-opener modulated as French Toast.